forknote/forknote.net/content/documentation/simplewallet/index.md

 daemon-port | Use daemon instance at port &lt;arg&gt; instead of 8081 set_log | Level of logging.
 Default is 1.
-wallet-rpc-bind-port | Starts wallet as rpc server for wallet operations, sets bind port for server MAX_TRANSACTION_SIZE_LIMIT | Maximum size of the transactions sent through simplewallet DEFAULT_FEE | Default fee of the transactions sent through simplewallet SYNC_FROM_ZERO | Sync from block 0.
+wallet-rpc-bind-port | Starts wallet as rpc server for wallet operations, sets bind port for server MAX_TRANSACTION_SIZE_LIMIT | Maximum size of the transactions sent DEFAULT_FEE | Default fee of the transactions sent SYNC_FROM_ZERO | Sync from block 0.
 Use for premine wallet or brainwallet

 ### Blockchain options